Knox Farm State Park

 Knox Farm State Park is a 633 acre state park located in Erie County, New York, adjacent to the village of East Aurora.
 It is the former country estate of the Knox Family of Buffalo.

 Park features

-The park contains a variety of habitats, including grasslands, woodlands, ponds and wetlands.
-The Knox Farm, located within the park, is still home to a number of farm animals, including horses, sheep, goats, llamas and chickens.
+The park contains a variety of habitats, including grasslands, woodlands, ponds, and wetlands.
+The Knox Farm, located within the park, is still home to a number of farm animals, including horses, sheep, goats, llamas, and chickens.

-Visitors can observe wildlife, hike and cross-country ski through a number of nature trails; bicycles, however, are only permitted in certain areas.
-Nature walks and programs are offered by the New York State Parks.
+Visitors can observe wildlife, hike, and cross-country ski through a number of nature trails; bicycles, however, are only permitted in certain areas.
+Nature walks and programs are offered by the New York State Parks Office.
 The Knox Farm Visitor Center contains exhibits of historical and natural interest.

 Nature trails can also be toured on horseback by permit only.
 Horse owners must also have a current Coggins certificate.
 The park also offers use of stable facilities and riding lessons.
-There are also several equestrian events open to the public, such as horse shows, summer polo matches and an annual carriage drive.
+There are also several equestrian events open to the public, such as horse shows, summer polo matches, and an annual carriage drive.